mrClapham/BoidAttractors/README.md

-Boid Attractors
+Neon worms
 ==============

-Attraction and repulsion using Shiffman's flocking algorithm.
+A pointless but pretty library using Shiffman's flocking algorithm and attraction and repulsion.

 Built using [p5.js](http://p5js.org/).